ErickWendel/timeline/README.md

 Location: <a href="https://www.google.com/maps/?q=-23.5816151,-46.6843488" target="_blank">São Paulo - SP, Brazil</a>.

+### 2019-06-22 - 10 secrets to improve Javascript Performance (en-us)

+<a href="http://nodeconf.co" target="_blank">NodeConf Colombia 2019</a>

+<a href="http://bit.ly/10-tips-jsperf-nodeconfco" target="_blank">slides</a> |  <a href="https://github.com/ErickWendel/timeline/tree/master/2019-06-22-10_secrets_to_improve_javascript_performance" target="_blank">photos</a>

+Abstract:

+> The Javascript is performing many upgrades in their language and asynchronous operations on each release.
+Thousands of developers are creating new apps using Javascript on backend, frontend and cloud platforms.
+On production environments, we need to think about the possible problems avoiding the network overhead, memory and CPU usage.
+Attendees will learn how to avoid common mistakes, how to use the util node.js core module and how to respect the Javascript workflow to write faster and productive projects.
+We will show examples to make applications faster with simple adjusts that could be useful in production environments.
+>
+> <b>Links</b>
+>
+> - <a href="https://github.com/ErickWendel/10-tips-jsperf-nodeconfco-examples" target="_blank">https://github.com/ErickWendel/10-tips-jsperf-nodeconfco-examples</a>
+> - <a href="https://twitter.com/calypsobronte/status/1142525187105140742" target="_blank">https://twitter.com/calypsobronte/status/1142525187105140742</a>
+>

+_Tags: `node.js`, `javascript`, `performance`_

+Location: <a href="https://www.google.com/maps/?q=6.2648627,-75.5687837" target="_blank">Medellin - ME, Colombia</a>.

 ### 2019-06-06 - The power of Typescript to work with Node.js Applications (pt-br)